-This is a 10-day email course for people facing a period of change and renewal – and whenever New Year’s approaches.
+Life’s Battle Plan is meant for people facing a period of change and renewal.
+It can also be used whenever New Year’s or Labour Day approaches.

 Here’s what one user of Life’s Battle Plan said:

 I wanted to let you know how much I enjoyed your email series.
 It was quite a journey, but I feel so much more focused and ready for the year.
 Here’s what I found supremely useful and great:–Beth Darrow

 – the Present Pain List: it’s all so true, and it’s great to focus on clearing things